brainlife/docs/docs/cli/install.md

-  resource       query the available list of resources datatype       query the available list of datatypes project        create and view brainlife projects dataset        view and utilize stored datasets app            query and run brainlife apps help [cmd]     display help for [cmd]
+  resource       query the available list of resources datatype       query the available list of datatypes project        create and view brainlife projects data           view and utilize stored data app            query and run brainlife apps help [cmd]     display help for [cmd]